CambridgeSemiticsLab/BH_time_collocations/readme.md

 * [archive](archive) – Previous states of this project.
 Archived before major re-organizations.
 * [data](data) — The data used for the analysis.
 Sources include [BHSA](https://github.com/ETCBC/bhsa) and custom datasets.
 * [docs](docs) — Project and code documentation, including bibliography.txt, as well as images/files for displaying in markdown.
-* results — Forthcoming.
+* [results](results) — Work in progress.
 This is the main analysis.
 To contain notebooks, graphs, and tables for the dissertation.
+* [thesis](thesis) - Full analysis and discussion of data in form of XeLatex PhD thesis
 * [tools](tools) – Python package containing code for generating data and producing/analyzing results.